-Place the Braumeister in the cleaning position by folding down the rear supporting bracket which holds the Braumeister inclined.
+Place the Braumeister in the cleaning position by cranking down the rear support and thus tilt the Braumeister.
 Connect the hose to the waste water system and position the valves as per the figure on the left.
-Now you can clean the Braumeister from above with a suitable brush and water and at the same time pump the waste water (in manual mode) into the drain.
+Now you can clean the Braumeister from the top with a suitable brush and water and at the same time pump the waste water (in manual mode) away into the drain.